janeschwab/STEMREM205-Project/main_analyses/README.md

-This folder contains the scripts necessary to run the main analyses in this project. <br>
+This folder contains the script and data necessary to run the main analyses in this project. <br>

 ### Contents